-Here is a demonstration covering the basics of how to adjust your aim when using sidespin:
+Here are demonstrations covering the basics of how to adjust your aim when using sidespin:

-Disc II (English and Position Control) of The Video Encyclopedia of Pool Shots (VEPS) also covers all topics related to using english.
+Disc I of How to Aim Pool Shots (HAPS) and Disc II of The Video Encyclopedia of Pool Shots (VEPS) also covers all topics related to using english.

 Disc III of the The Video Encyclopedia of Pool Shots (VEPS) covers all important principles involving strategy and safety play.
 Here's an explanation of some of the basics:

 And here are a few others:

 Here's a useful drill for practicing safeties, from Disc III of the Billiard University (BU) Instructional DVD series:

 A kick shot is one where you bounce the CB off one or more rails to reach an OB.
 A bank shot is one where you bounce an OB off one or more rails to reach a pocket.
 In simple terms, both are based on the mirror system, which uses the diamonds on the rails of the table as aiming references.
 Here is some basic terminology and aiming principles related to kick and bank shots: